sinalalebakhsh/acronproject_go/README.txt

 More Use Cases of functions
-Another important purpose which is that, same block of code can be reused in many different places in your Application by calling the function name just like variables where we define something once and reuse it hundred times so far example if you were hosting 10 conferences at the same time and
+Another important purpose which is that, same block of code can be reused in many different places in your Application by calling the function name just like variables where we define something once and reuse it hundred times so far example if you were hosting 10 conferences at the same time and needed to ask for and validate user input you can reuse that code for all 10 conferences instead of writing that same login 10 times.